superwebshare/super-web-share/README.txt

 = Shortcode support available? =

 Yes, from v2.3 we do support shortcodes to add floating and inline button like as on your mind.
-You can read more about how to [add shortcodes at here](https://superwebshare.com/docs/shortcodes/).
+You can read more about how to [add shortcodes](https://superwebshare.com/docs/shortcodes/).

 == Screenshots ==